-WWII codebreaker buried in Nebraska with UK military honors
+WWII code breaker buried in Nebraska with UK military honors

+The Union Jack was draped over Jean Briggs Watters' casket Monday in Omaha.
+She was honored for her World War II work, when the young Brit helped in a top-secret military program to crack German communication codes.

-OMAHA, Neb.
-(AP) — A 92-year-old woman has been buried in Nebraska with British military honors for a secret that she held for decades: her World War II service as a codebreaker of German intelligence communications.
+OMAHA, Neb. — A 92-year-old woman has been buried in Nebraska with British military honors for a secret that she held for decades: her World War II service as a code breaker of German intelligence communications.

-The Omaha World-Herald reports that the Union Jack was draped over Jean Briggs Watters’ casket during her burial Monday.
+The Union Jack was draped over Jean Briggs Watters’ casket during her burial Monday, the Omaha World-Herald reported.
 Watters died Sept.
 15.

-The tribute honored Watters for her role decoding for a top-secret military program led by British mathematician Alan Turing, who was the subject of the 2014 Oscar-winning film, “The Imitation Game .”
+The tribute honored Watters for her role decoding for a top-secret military program led by British mathematician Alan Turing, who was the subject of the 2014 Oscar-winning film “The Imitation Game .”
 Watters was among about 10,000 people, mostly women, who participated in the Allied effort to crack German communication codes throughout the war.

-Watters was 18 when she enlisted in the Women’s Royal Naval Service.
-She and her husband retired to the U.S. in 1969.
+She operated an electro-mechanical machine , known as a “bombe,” to decipher signals the German armed forces sent out from its sophisticated Enigma encryption machines.
+The effort at Britain’s famed codebreaking center, Bletchley Park, saved lives and helped bring an end to the war.
+But it was kept classified until the 1970s.

 Most Read Nation & World Stories